drdaemos/xc5-docs/en/design_changes/customizing_the_admin_and_vendor_signup_pages.md

 ---
-title: Customizing the Admin and Vendor Signup pages
 lang: en
 layout: article_with_sidebar
-updated_at: 2016-10-20 10:08 +0400
+updated_at: '2017-07-10 12:55 +0400'
+title: Customizing the Admin and Vendor Signup pages
 identifier: ref_f4ohXara
 version: 'X-Cart 5.2.x and X-Cart 5.3.x '
 categories:
   - Developer docs
   - Outdated
 order: 100
+published: true
 ---

 It is possible to customize the Admin and Vendor Signup pages in your X-Cart store.
 See instructions for: